electromage/minecraft-server-automation/README.md

 ### Updating Spigot

-Run `scripts/spigot-build.sh`, this will produce a new spigot_server.jar file inside your Minecraft directory.
+Run `scripts/spigot-build.sh`, this will produce a new spigot-[version].jar file inside your Minecraft directory.